amirongit/notecode/elasticsearchInAction.md

         - data: document persistence & retrieval
             - IO intensive
         - ingest: transformation of data before indexing
-        - coordination: handling client requests (default role)
+        - coordination: handling client requests (default)
             - taken on by all nodes as an additional role
             - nodes with only this specific role can act like a load balancer
         - ...